galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

   - "Understand the importance of high and low quality cells"
 time_estimation: "1h"
 key_points:
-  - "Filtering a raw matrix into a high quality one for downstream analysis"
+  - "Barcode FASTQ Reads are used to parse cDNA sequencing Reads."
-  - "Removing unwanted barcodes"
+  - "A raw matrix is too large to process alone, and need to be filtered into a high quality one for downstream analysis"
 requirements:
   -
     type: "internal"